RED LIGHT CAMERAS

 retained Cost Neutrality.

-Invoices and check copies obtained in 2013 show that the City continues to pay $5750.
+Invoices and check copies obtained in late 2013 show that the City continued to pay $5750.

 Highland Docs Set # 4